Ruskin College: Ruskin Fellowship

 The Ruskin Fellowship is an alumni association for ex-Ruskin College students and staff.
 Independent of but associated with the college, the Fellowship aims to support the work and ethos of the college in offering university-level education to disadvantaged adults in Britain.
 There is also a post graduate programme and an international section involving: International Labour and Trade Union Studies; Webb and Chevening Scholars.

 The Ruskin Fellowship was founded in the academic year 1911/1912 and held its first "Annual Meet" on 27 May 1912.
 This tradition continues with an Annual Reunion held in September of each year.
 The Reunion is held over a weekend and incorporates speakers on relevant topics, a social activity including a bar, music and a buffet and, on the Sunday morning of the Reunion weekend, the Fellowship's Annual General Meeting (AGM).
-The AGM elects an Executive Committee to run the Fellowship for the following 12 months.
+The AGM elects an executive committee to run the Fellowship for the following 12 months.
 A history of the Fellowship was produced in 2012 to mark the centenary of the Fellowship's first "Annual Meet".

 A pamphlet on The History of the College and the Fellowship During World War One has been published as part of the commemoration of the War.

-Students Union

-The Ruskin Students Union is known for its political and social endeavours.
-In January 2013, it joined a Unite Against Fascism protest at the Oxford Union when the Union invited Nick Griffin, the leader of the British National Party to speak, and it has also given support to the striking nurses in the Karen Reissmann dispute.

-Notable former executive members of the RSU include John Prescott and Jack Ashley.